Category Archives: Genealogy

 I had not been aware until recently that Australia had suffered any enemy bombing during the Second World War.
 I was informed otherwise in a recent post in an excellent blog that I follow, entitled Family History Across the Seas.
 Read here.
 A post in February was on the commemoration of the bombing of Darwin in 1942 in which about 250 people died and several hundreds were injured.
 Just 12 days after the bombing of Darwin, the town of Broome in the northern part of the vast state of Western Australia was targeted.

 Many of the evacuees would have breathed a sigh of relief to have reached the safety of Broome as it was considered to be beyond the range of Japanese aircraft.
-Packed into flying boats, they remained on board while awaiting refuelling before flying south.
+Packed into flying boats, they remained on board while being refueled before flying south.
 They remained on board as there was insufficient accommodation in the tiny town to facilitate the large numbers of people passing through.On the morning of March 3 1942, there were 15 flying boats in Broome for refuelling, each one ‘packed to the brim’ with Dutch people.
-Just after 9 am, 9 Japanese planes attacked and within 20 minutes had destroyed every aircraft in Broome harbour as well as those on the airstrip.
+Just after 9 am, nine Japanese planes attacked, and within 20 minutes had destroyed every aircraft in Broome harbour as well as those on the airstrip.

 The Japanese flew 97 air-raids over northern Australia during World War II.
 The bombing of Broome was ‘hushed up’ for some time as the authorities did not wish to cause alarm to the residents of Australia.